sf-wdi-27-28/project-03-27/README.md

 Make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that will be visually impressive**.

-**You may work on this project individually or in pairs.** See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.
+**You may work on this project individually or in pairs.** See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.  _Working in pairs will require explicit permission and must be justified._

 ---